pcaston/OpenPeerPower.github.io/source/_docs/configuration/troubleshooting.markdown

 ### Problems with the configuration

-One of the most common problems with Home Assistant is an invalid `configuration.yaml` or other configuration file.
+One of the most common problems with Open Peer Power is an invalid `configuration.yaml` or other configuration file.

-- With Home Assistant you can use the [`ha` command](/hassio/commandline/#home-assistant): `ha core check`.
+- With Open Peer Power you can use the [`ha` command](/hassio/commandline/#home-assistant): `ha core check`.
-  - You can test your configuration with Home Assistant Core using the command line with: `hass --script check_config`.
+  - You can test your configuration with Open Peer Power Core using the command line with: `hass --script check_config`.
   - On Docker you can use `docker exec home-assistant python -m homeassistant --script check_config --config /config` - where `home-assistant` is the name of the container.
 - The configuration files, including `configuration.yaml` must be UTF-8 encoded.
 If you see error like `'utf-8' codec can't decode byte`, edit the offending configuration and re-save it as UTF-8.
 - You can verify your configuration's YAML structure using [this online YAML parser](http://yaml-online-parser.appspot.com/) or [YAML Lint](http://www.yamllint.com/).